AugurProject/augur/docs/dev-local-node.md

 This is for developers already familiar with the code repositories and who want to run a private local node and do end-to-end testing.
 This process uses a docker container to upload the smart contracts, point to the local augur-node and spin up the augur client.
-The document is organized into setup per layer: core, middleware, and UI.
+The document is organized into setup per layer: augur.js (middleware), augur-node, and augur (UI).
 Calls to execute smart contracts are made through the middleware.

 ## Requirements